cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/richtext.md

 | width     | Specify the SpriteFrame width size, the size should be a integer.| `<img src='foo' width=50 />` | You can use both Height and Width `<img src='foo' width=20 height=30 />`
 | align     | Specify the SpriteFrame alignment in line, the value should be `bottom`, `top` or `center`.| `<img src='foo' align=center />` | Default SpriteFrame alignment will be bottom

-To support custom image layout, we also provide the `offset` attribute for fine-tune the position of the specified SpriteFrame in the RichText component.
+To support custom image layout, the `offset` attribute can be used to fine-tune the position of the specified SpriteFrame in the RichText component.
 When setting the `offset` attribute, keep in mind that the value must be an integer, and it will cause the image to overlap the text if it is not set properly.

 | `offset` attribute | Example | Description | Note   |
 | --------- | ------- | ----------- | ------ |